-The picture below provides a high-level view of the journey the data goes through prior to landing up in the hands of the business decision-maker.
+The picture below provides a high-level view of the journey the data goes through prior to landing in the hands of the business decision-maker.
 The analyst is sitting between the data sources to the left, and the powerpoint presentation or the analysis output to the right.

 Let’s just focus on the manual data pull portion of the process and understand why it is manual.

-- Understand where their data is stored
+- Understand where the data is stored

 - Read the documentation to figure out how to pull data from these systems